Committed to providing better experiences to you and your customer

 With long-standing customer relationships and contract tenures of over 8 years, across a diverse range of markets, we are a proven partner to work with.

 GJK originated from a family commercial cleaning business in 1985.
-George Stamas has worked for national and international cleaning companies in various executive roles and in 1987 become founder and owner of GJK facility services.
+George Stamas has worked for national and international cleaning companies in various executive roles and in 1987 become founder and owner of GJK Facility Services.

 George had a vision of providing something different to the cleaning industry.
 Fast-forward 30+ years and we have moved from being just a commercial cleaning company to a multi-disciplinary facility services business.
-Today we are providing cleaning, restoration, grounds, maintenance and facility services to a diverse range of markets.
+Today we are providing cleaning, restoration, grounds, projects & maintenance and facility services to a diverse range of markets.

 He is still actively involved in the business today as Managing Director.